INTERVIEW AND LIVE PICTURES BY MARKO SYRJÄLÄ

 That’s almost impossible.
-Well, we did eight days, one day off, eight, one day off, seven, one day off, eight.
-This is our eighths show in row.
+We did eight days off, eight, one day off, seven, one day off, eight.
+This is our eighths show in a row.
 We’ve been traveling for 8 hours.
-You lay down in the daytime but you can’t sleep so you just lay there.
+You lay down in the daytime, but you can’t sleep, so you just lay there.

-How is the status with your solo album, when it will be finished?
+How is the status of your solo album?
+When will it be finished?

-You did record vocals for the demo tracks of Scorpions album "Blackout".
-Back in the day there were all these rumors about you were about to replace Klaus Meine in Scorpions because he had some serious problems with his voice.
+You did record vocals for the demo tracks of Scorpions album “Blackout.”
+Back in the day, there were all these rumors about you replacing Klaus Meine in Scorpions because he had some serious problems with his voice.
 Was there any truth behind that rumor?

-No truth at all, I just did it because his voice was hurting.
+No truth at all.
+I just did it because his voice was hurting.
 I mean, we just had a guy come sing on our record.
 So what?
-I had Kelly Hansen to sing background vocals.
-He has the low more husky voice, I’m in the middle and Jeff Pilson has a higher voice.
+I had Kelly Hansen sing background vocals.
+He has the low, more husky voice, I’m in the middle, and Jeff Pilson has a higher voice.
 Why would I scream my ass off all day and stack my vocals when I can have someone else come in and do it?

-So at any point you were not going to seriously replace him?
+So at any point, you were not going to replace him seriously?

 If they asked me to sing in Scorpions, which would be a dream, I would say no because you can’t have Scorpions without Klaus.
-I just went in and sang a couple lines and trust me, they killed me.
+I just went in and sang a couple of lines, and trust me; they killed me.
 They kept telling me to sing higher and higher.
 After eight hours of work and it just sounded like a buzzing.